thex3family/thex3family-website/public/content/unlock-your-potential/principles/visibility-drives-accountability/index.md

 ## How To Make Progress Visible

-Here are practical ways to apply this principle:
+Here are some practical ways to apply this principle:

 ### 1. Share Your Journey Regularly